talkohavy/lvlup/README.md

 ## 3. Your new Workflow

+Your team just started working on a _to-be-released_ branch called `RELEASE-123` (made-up name).
-When a contributor, working on a side branch, is done working on a new feature or a bugfix, they run:
+A contributor branched out of `RELEASE-123`, and checked out to some `side-branch`.
+When this contributor is done working on a new feature, a bugfix, or a major change oin their `side-branch`, they should run:

 ```bash
 npx lvlup add
 ```

 and answer the prompted questions.
-And `experience` file is then created, holding the new information as data.
+An `experience` file is then created, holding the new information as data.

-The contributor then creates a PR for that side branch.
+The `experience` file should be committed, and be included in the PR to be merged into branch `RELEASE-123`.

+The `lvlup add` command can occur many times either by the same contributor (on the same `side-branch` branch), or by multiple contributors (on different side branches, also to be merged into `RELEASE-123`).

-When the maintainer deems the PR worthy, and merges it, they should run:
+When the maintainer wants to release the package, after all desired PRs to `RELEASE-123` branch had been merged, they should checkout to the `HEAD` of `RELEASE-123`, and run:

 ```bash
 npx lvlup bump
 ```

-followed by:
+followed by the command:

 ```bash
 npx lvlup publish
 ```

-Typically, and for **best practice purposes**, you should have a CI _trigger on merges to the main branch_, and have it run the `bump` & `publish` commands for you automatically.

 The mentioned commands are explained further down below.